li007205/BenjaminLi-Assignment-3-webdev-/README.md

 - players can color all the canvas until completion

 # Installation Instructions
-It a normal a HTML, CSS and Javascript.
+It a basic HTML, CSS and Javascript.
 Any computer that can run these 3.